riscv-boom/riscv-boom/docs/sections/MemorySystemDCacheShim/memory.rst

 The Memory System and the Data-cache Shim
 =========================================

-BOOM uses the Rocket non-blocking cache (“Hellacache").
+BOOM uses the Rocket-Chip non-blocking cache (“Hellacache").
 Designed for use in in-order processors, a “shim” is used to connect BOOM to the data cache.
-The source code for the cache can be found in nbdcache.scala in the Rocket repository (https://github.com/freechipsproject/rocket-chip).
+The source code for the cache can be found in nbdcache.scala in the Rocket-Chip repository (https://github.com/freechipsproject/rocket-chip).

 The contract with the cache is that it may execute all memory operations sent to it (barring structural hazards).
 As BOOM will send speculative